 Figure 12 shows the 3-year costs for the two configurations.
-Specifically, it shows that acquisition costs of the Dell PowerEdge R810 server are offset by its savings in operating costs.
+Specifically, it shows that acquisition costs of the Dell PowerEdge R910 server are offset by its savings in operating costs.

-3-year costs: 24 HP ProLiant DL385 solutions vs. 1 Dell PowerEdge R810 solution
+3-year costs: 48 HP ProLiant DL385 solutions vs. 1 Dell PowerEdge R910 solution

-Figure 12: Estimated 3-year costs for the 24 HP ProLiant DL385 solutions and a single Dell PowerEdge R810 solution.
+Figure 12.
+Estimated 3-year costs for the 48 HP ProLiant DL385 solutions and a single Dell PowerEdge R910 solution.
 Lower costs are better.

-Five benefits of the Dell PowerEdge R810 solution drive the cost savings for this solution:
+Five benefits of the Dell PowerEdge R910 solution drive the cost savings for this solution:

-- Replaces up to 24 HP ProLiant DL385 servers and 12 HP StorageWorks MSA30 storage enclosures.
-The increased capabilities of the Dell PowerEdge R810 solution enable consolidation of multiple older systems for the specific workload we tested. - Fewer servers and storage arrays lower system administration labor costs.
+- Replaces up to 48 HP ProLiant DL385 servers and 24 HP StorageWorks MSA30 storage enclosures.
+The increased capabilities of the Dell PowerEdge R910 solution enable consolidation of multiple older systems for the specific workload we tested. - Fewer servers and storage arrays lower system administration labor costs.
 There is significant savings for this consolidation in labor costs for server and storage administration.
-We estimate that the 24 older servers and 12 older storage arrays require 10 times more time to administer than the new Dell PowerEdge R810 solution. - Energy consumption is about one-seventh that of the 24 HP ProLiant DL385 solutions it replaces.
-The Dell PowerEdge R810 solution provides considerable energy savings over the older HP ProLiant DL385 solutions that it replaces. - Requires only one Windows Server and Windows SQL Server license instead of 24 for the legacy solution.
+We estimate that the 48 older servers and 24 older storage arrays require over 18 times more administration time than the new Dell PowerEdge R910 solution. - Energy consumption is about 1/12 that of the 48 HP ProLiant DL385 solutions it replaces.
+The Dell PowerEdge R910 solution provides considerable energy savings over the older HP ProLiant DL385 solutions that it replaces. - Requires only four Windows Server licenses and one Windows SQL Server license instead of 48 of each for the legacy solution.
 Consolidation provides immediate savings for the organization that maintains software assurance agreements.
-We assume the enterprise maintains Microsoft Software Assurance agreements for the Microsoft Windows Server 2003 version, and that it can transfer and upgrade one of these for use on the new server.
-After the migration, the enterprise will realize savings by not renewing the remaining software agreements, which we assume are due for renewal.
+We assume the enterprise maintains Microsoft Software Assurance agreements for the Microsoft Windows Server 2003 version.
+After the migration, the enterprise will realize savings by not renewing the software agreements, which we assume are due for renewal.
+We include both per-server license costs and Software Assurance costs for four licenses, one per processor, for Windows Server 2008 Data Center edition for the new solution.
 We assume that the enterprise, which is running SQL Server 2000 on the legacy servers, would not maintain Software Assurance on a software version that old.
 We therefore don't include any ongoing SQL Server 2000 costs for the legacy solution.
-We include both per-server license costs and Software Assurance costs for Windows SQL Server 2008 R2 Enterprise edition on the new solution.
-Even with that license cost, the enterprise saves on software with the consolidated solution through the savings in Software Assurance costs for retired licenses. - Requires approximately one-tenth of the data center rack space.
-Each server in both the legacy and consolidated solutions requires 2u of rack space for the server, and each storage array uses 3u of rack space.
-The HP ProLiant DL385 solutions use a total of 84u, filling two 42u racks; the Dell PowerEdge R810 solution requires only 8u for one server and two storage arrays, filling less than a fifth of a 42u rack.
+We include both per-server license costs and Software Assurance costs for Windows SOL Server 2008 R2 Enterprise edition on the new solution.
+Even with that license cost, the enterprise saves on software with the consolidated solution through the savings in Software Assurance costs for retired licenses. - Requires approximately 1/21th of the data center rack space.
+The legacy solution requires 2u of rack space for each server and 3u of rack space for each storage array.
+The HP ProLiant DL385 solutions use a total of 168u, filling four 42u racks; the Dell PowerEdge R910 solution requires a total of only 12u for one 4u server and one 2u Dell PowerVault MD3220 array, and 2u for each of three Dell PowerVault MD1220 arrays, filling less than third of a 42u rack.